 I didn’t make a fuss but enjoyed the tasty mashed potatoes that came as a side dish!

 Finally, what did I think of the show itself?

-I felt it was similar to watching the Moulin Rouge except there was no can can dancers.
+I felt it was similar to watching the Moulin Rouge except there were no can-can dancers.

-It is a very sexual and sensual show and is not suitable for people with a conservative and close mind.
+It is a very sexual and sensual show and is not suitable for people with a conservative and closed mind.

 There was a lot of nudity in the show but not everything was shown as the girls wore nipple shields at all times.